-In light of the outbreak of the Epidemic in the past few years the marketing service sector had been adversely affected in the PRC.
-Since the recovery of China economy expected in a gradual way after the outbreak of Epidemic, the Group will remain cautious in utilising its net proceeds from the Listing in order to mitigate the business risks exposed to the Group under the economic recovery.
+Since the recovery of China economy expected in a gradual way, the Group will remain cautious in utilising its net proceeds from the Listing in order to mitigate the business risks exposed to the Group under the economic recovery.
 The Directors will continually evaluate the Group's business objective and strategies, and will change or modify the plans in line with market conditions to stimulate business growth of the Group.